amiaopensource/av-python-carpentry/_episodes/09-movetranscode.md

 If we try to copy anything to this folder, we'll get an error.

 ~~~
-shutil.copy(qckitty_path, service_folder)
+shutil.copy(mov_list[0], service_folder)
 ~~~
 {: .language-python}

-As there wasn't a landing directory ready for our QCKitty, we ended up with an extensionless file called "service" file.
+As there wasn't a landing directory ready for our video, we ended up with an extensionless file called "service" file.
-It is exactly the same size as our gif (8.7 MB).
 We wanted to copy the gif into a folder called "service", except the "service" folder didn't exist.

 Let's delete that "service" file and do things the right way.